Elon Musk slams 'fun police' as Tesla vehicles are recalled ｜ BANG Showbiz English

 The recall covers 2020 through 2022 Tesla Model X, S and Y vehicles as well as Model 3s from between 2017 and 2022.

+The company insisted that the fault had not resulted in any collisions, injuries or fatalities.

-Tesla chief Musk tweeted in response: "There were no safety issues.
+Tesla chief Musk tweeted in response to that recall: "There were no safety issues.
 The car simply slowed to -2mph and continued forward if clear view with no cars or pedestrians. (sic)"